-This section defines a new SDP media-level and session-level attribute [RFC4566] "end-of-candidates". "end-of-candidates" is a property attribute [RFC4566] and hence has no value.
+This section defines a new SDP media-level and session-level [RFC4566] "end-of-candidates" attribute, which is a property attribute [RFC4566] and hence has no value.

 Name: end-of-candidates

 Value: N/A

 Usage Level: media and session

 Charset Dependent: no

 Purpose: The sender indicates that it will not trickle further ICE candidates.

-O/A Procedures: RFC XXXX defines the detailed SDP Offer/Answer procedures for the "endof-candidates" attribute.
+O/A Procedures: RFC 8840 defines the detailed SDP Offer/Answer procedures for the "end-of-candidates" attribute.

 Mux Category: IDENTICAL

-Reference: RFC XXXX
+Reference: RFC 8840